Impact of nuclear shape fluctuations in high-energy heavy ion collisions: Expectation and model setup

-For a more quantitative estimation, we consider the liquid-drop model where the nucleon density distribution has a sharp surface.
+A crude numerical estimation can be obtained in the liquid-drop model, where the nucleon density distribution has a sharp surface.
 For head-on collisions with zero impact parameter, it predicts the following simple relations~\cite{Jia:2021qyu},

 where the $D^{l}_{m,m'}(\Omega)$ are the Wigner matrices.
 The analytical results obtained for various cumulants are listed in Table~\ref{tab:1}.
-They provide approximate estimates for the values of $b_n$ in most central collisions.
+They provide approximate estimates for the values of $b_n$ in most central collisions ($c_n=0$ in the liquid-drop model).

 To make further progress, we consider the case where the fluctuations of $\beta$ and $\gamma$ are independent of each other.
-The observables in Eq.~\ref{eq:4} and Table~\ref{tab:1} can be expressed in terms of central moments.
-Assuming Gaussian fluctuations with means $\bar\beta$ or $\bar\gamma$ and variances $\sigma_{\beta}$ or $\sigma_{\gamma}$, Eq.~\ref{eq:4} becomes
+The observables in Eq.~\eqref{eq:4} and Table~\ref{tab:1} can be expressed in terms of central moments.
+Assuming Gaussian fluctuations with means ($\bar\beta$, $\bar\gamma$) and standard deviations ($\sigma_{\beta}$, $\sigma_{\gamma}$), Eq.~\eqref{eq:4} becomes

 where we have used the well-known expression for Gaussian smearing of an exponential function, $\lr{e^{in\gamma}} = e^{-\frac{n^2 \sigma_{\gamma}^{2}}{2}} e^{in\bar{\gamma}}$.